Luna-Klatzer/docs_openhiven.py/docs/getting_started/intro.md

 functionality on Hiven.
 Therefore, it's usage is very similar, but it can specifically utilise Methods and functions related to text-commands and will likely receive in future versions more modules specifically adding that functionality.

+!!! note

-*Note that in the release v0.1.2 the Bot-Client lacks optimisation and can break using it.
+    The current release v0.1.2 the Bot-Client lacks optimisation and can break using it.
     Therefore, bugs are likely to occur!
-If you encounter bugs, please report them!*
+If you encounter bugs, please report them!

 ### Hiven-Types